NomicFoundation/hardhat/packages/buidler-ethers/README.md

 module.exports = {};
 ```
-And then run `npx buiidler blockNumber` to try it.
+And then run `npx buidler blockNumber` to try it.

 Read the documentation on the [Buidler Runtime Environment](https://buidler.dev/documentation/#buidler-runtime-environment-bre) to learn how to access the BRE in different ways to use ethers.js from anywhere the BRE is accessible.